Foot Fat Pad Atrophy & Augmentation [Causes & Best Home Treatment]

 - These three options are injections.
 The second option is using a foreign substance called an allograft.
 The last is transplanting fat from one part of your body into your feet.

 Injectable fillers for foot fat pad:

-- There is less overall downtime to this, and they can probably done in the office, but at the same time it is not the most studied or proven thing even though some people do swear by it.
+- There is less overall downtime to this, and they can probably do it in the office, but at the same time, it is not the most studied or proven thing, even though some people do swear by it.

 Allograft for foot fat pad:

-- Once more, some people do swear by this, but you are looking at about 6 to 8 weeks of recovery time, without necessarily guaranteed or proven results.
+- Once more, some people do swear by this, but you are looking at about 6 to 8 weeks of recovery time without necessarily guaranteed or proven results.

 Transplantation of your own fatty tissue:

-This is something called autolipotransplantation, talk about this is a procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and that it is transplanting the bottom of your foot.
+- This is something called autolipotransplantation.
+Talk about this procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and transplant the bottom of your foot.